 All cells contain the same genetic information (DNA) but package it with proteins into "chromatin" in characteristic ways that define each cell type.
-Chromatin is dismantled and re-assembled during each round of DNA replication, and we have discovered that the temporal order in which segments of DNA are replicated changes as stem cells turn into different cell types.
+Chromatin is dismantled and re-assembled during each round of DNA replication, and we have discovered that the temporal order in which segments of DNA are replicated changes as stem cells turn into different cell types and is mis-regulated in disease.
 Understanding how to manipulate this packaging process may help us engineer different cell types, a central goal in stem cell therapy.

 Pre-Replication Complex (pre-RC) Assembly: First is the assembly of pre-replication complexes (pre-RCs).
 Knowledge of this process has been greatly aided by the identification of several proteins that bind to replication origins in yeast and the identification of homologues to these proteins in higher eukaryotes.
 We have shown that the mammalian homologues to these proteins bind to chromatin very tightly during telophase and render newly assembled nuclei fully competent to replicate in cell-free extracts lacking these proteins.

 The Replication Timing Decision Point (TDP): Shortly after the assembly of pre-RCs, a replication timing program is established that determines the order in which chromosomal domains will be replicated (Timing Decision Point; TDP).